Encourage a lifetime bond that begins before you meet face-to-face—and continues long after your little one’s arrival.

 - Hold her like a kangaroo.
 Holding your baby close to you and offering skin-to-skin contact is one easy and important way to bond.
 Known as kangaroo care, skin-to-skin contact has been shown to minimize crying, encourage sleep, and help babies breathe better.
 It’s also beneficial for parents, helping you to feel closer to and more confident with your baby.
 You can also increase bonding with your baby—and make your baby feel secure and attached—by snuggling, kissing, and rocking her throughout the day.

 - Learn as you go.
 The truth is, bonding isn’t always something that happens the first time you hold your newborn—it can take time to develop your relationship and learn her personal cues.
 Sometimes due to labor complications or other unplanned circumstances, bonding can take a while.
 Don’t worry, this is perfectly normal.
 Bonding can happen at any time and develops differently for each mom-baby pair.
-Some ways you and your partner can facilitate your bond: Look your baby in the eyes, give her all your attention during feeding time (whether breast- or bottle-feeding), talk to her often, and simply cuddle.
+Some ways you and your partner can facilitate your bond: Look your baby in the eyes, bond during breastfeeding or bottle-feeding time, talk to her often, and simply cuddle.